leaflabs/WaspNet.jl/README.md

 # nnsim
-`nnsim` is a Julia package meant for fixed-time-step simulations of both artificial and spiking neural networks (ANNs and SNNs).
+`nnsim` is a Julia package for fixed-time-step simulations of both artificial and spiking neural networks (ANNs and SNNs).

 This package is meant primarily for exploring SNN or hybrid architectures and experimenting with new neuron models. `Network` and `Layer` abstractions are provided, and an `AbstractNeuron` type is defined for users to construct their own neuron models.
 Utilizing multiple dispatch ensures that new neuron types slot easily into the existing framework.